 4) Rethink your thoughts.

 “Don’t take your thoughts so seriously,” Jenny Avila, licensed clinical social worker, puts simply.
 “Almost everything that we think during the course of the day is a belief, not a fact.
 We walk around suffering immense emotional distress because of these thoughts and often, acting on these beliefs that make our lives worse.
 For example, someone might say, my boss is criticizing me because he thinks I’m doing a terrible job.
 Unless your boss has actually said the words, “you are doing a terrible job,” you are acting on a belief, not a fact.
 Often, this is a story that we’ve created in our minds about what someone else thinks about us or about our value or self-worth.
-You can get so much freedom from this kind of mental suffering by learning to observe and identify your thoughts, rather than simply participating in them.
+You can get so much freedom from this kind of mental suffering by learning to observe and identify your thoughts, rather than simply participating in them.”

 5) Stop worrying about what others think.

-Dr. Tammy Hunter’s piece of advice is a simple one: “The advice I would give to everyone is to stop worrying about what other’s think of you.
+Dr. Tammy Hunter’s piece of advice is a simple one: “The advice I would give to everyone is to stop worrying about what others think of you.
 Day after day, client after client, this seems to be a common anxiety.
 Seems as if people cannot live their lives to the fullest due to worry.”
 Though this is easier said than done, Hunter says that casting away these worries will prove to greatly improve your life.

 6) Don’t fuel the fire.

 Nationally Certified School Psychologist Izzy Kalman hopes to save you a lot of trouble and ill will by offering this wisdom: “If there is someone in your life who is constantly doing to you what upsets you, stop getting angry.
 You are getting angry because you want them to stop,” he explains.
 “However, when you get angry, you are actually making them continue to do it!”
 Your online counselor can help you come up with other strategies for better channeling your anger.

 7) Trust the process.